AppFolioOnboarding/tasks/tasks/10_share_image.md

 #### As a user I want to share an image with someone via email.

+__Story__:

+This application is called Image Sharer.
+Sure, you can share images by adding them to our web service, but how will people who do not know about this web service be able to see those images?
+In phone calls with our customers we have discovered that many of our users are manually emailing their friends links to the images.
+That is awesome!
+We can make things more efficent for our users by directly supporting sharing images through email.

 __Acceptance criteria__:
 - [ ] There is a link to share an image.
 - [ ] After clicking on this link, a bootstrap modal appears with a form to